MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/xrd.md

 <a name="materials"></a>
 ### Compatible materials and sample prep:

 The Aeris has a Cu _Kα_ with penetration on the order of 100 µm.
 For powder samples, grain size should be on the order of 5-10 µm to ensure sufficient grains of various compounds contribute to the reflection of the beam.

-* compatible materials
-* incompatible materials
-* safety/handling related info
-* images/videos inline as needed

-#### Sample Prep may be own sub-section:

-* sample prep
-	* break into sub-sections as relevant,
-	* ie. solid vs. powder vs. liquid
+This source will cause fluorescence in samples with iron and manganese, and may not provide suitable results for samples with those elements.

+Panalytical provides an excellent sample preparation guide, available in paper form in the lab and [here in pdf form](https://www.dropbox.com/scl/fi/17o43bqhe52u49kkecvrf/xrd-sample-holders-preparation.pdf?rlkey=vxi65kwyeqrcr62jbcxa5rqvq&dl=0), please refer to it for instructions on use of the sample holders and sample prep techniques

+Page 1.4 lists all the various types of sample holders that can be obtained.
+Of those, we have:

+* PW1811/00 and PW1811/27 for back or front loading of powders
+* PW1812/00 for odd shapes (fixed with plasticine or wax)
+* PW1813/26 for metal plates, membrane filters, pressed pellets, etc.

 <a name="details"></a>
 ### Detailed operating instructions: